vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/storage-metrics.md

 ### Statistics Type

 Currently supported types are SUM, COUNT, AVG, RATE, and P99, P999, the maximum supported range is P999999.
+Only latency supports P99.

 ### Time Range